Little Brothers of Jesus

-The Little Brothers of Jesus (Institutum Parvolorum Fratrum Iesu; Petits Frères de Jésus; abbreviated PFJ) is a male religious congregation within the Catholic Church of pontifical right founded on the example of Charles de Foucauld.
+The Little Brothers of Jesus (Institutum Parvulorum Fratrum Iesu; Petits Frères de Jésus; abbreviated PFJ) is a male religious congregation within the Catholic Church of pontifical right founded on the example of Charles de Foucauld.
 Founded in 1933 in France, the congregation first established itself in French Algeria, North Africa.

 As of 2020, the congregation had 155 members, of whom 38 were priests.

 History

 Foundation

 The congregation was founded at the Basilique du Sacré-Cœur in Montmartre, Paris, in September 1933 by five seminarians from Issy-les-Moulineaux, first taking the name of Little Brothers of Solitude; the five were: René Voillaume, Marcel Bouchet, Marc Gerin, Guy Champenois and Georges Gorree.
 Led by their first superior Voillaume, and with the support of scholars Louis Massignon and Louis Gardet, they left Paris to found their first 'fraternity' in the El Abiodh Sidi Cheikh District in southern Oran at the edge of the Saharan Desert; in 1936, Bishop Nouet of Algeria named it as a diocesan congregation.
 There they took on their present name and a religious habit of grey embroidered with a heart and an outcropped cross and modified nomadic garb.
 The first years were marked by tracing the intuitions of Foucauld, settling and adapting his original 'Directory' or Rules, and establishing novitiates for the first generation of their religious congregation.